-For the deuterium data, we have based our sensitivity on 180 days of production running at 50 μ A, with 1/3 of the data at 6.6 GeV and the rest at 11 GeV.
+For the deuterium data, we have based our sensitivity on 180 days of production running at 50 μ A on a 20-cm liquid deuterium target, with 1/3 of the data at 6.6 GeV and the rest at 11 GeV.
 Approximately 27 additional days, run at various currents, will be required for checkout and calibrations.
 An additional 18 days will be required at 4.4 GeV and 50 μ A for radiative correction measurements.
 The total beam request at all energies for the deuterium measurement is 225 days, with about 25 of those days run mostly at reduced beam currents.
-Projected statistical uncertainties in A{PV} are shown in Fig. 26.
+Projected statistical uncertainties in A{PV} are shown in Fig. 28.